The Best Laptops for Writers 2025 (Famous Authors Choice)

 ASUS ZenBook Duo Models

-Well it’s really up to you but the ASUS ZenBook Duo models are MORE expensive and have way more POWER which is unncessary for writing purposes.
+That said, it’s really up to you.
+But keep in mind that the ASUS ZenBook Duo models are more expensive and pack way more power than you’ll ever need for writing purposes.

 Keyboard

-Most models like the one featured here have a backlit keyboard too.
+Most models, including the one featured here, have a backlit keyboard.

-Older models may have some of the keys unconventially placed but the newest models follow the same keyboard pattern most people are used.
+Older models may have some keys placed unconventionally, but the newest models follow the standard layout most people are used to.

-Unlike the MacBook Air, many of the ASUS ZenBook models have a numerical keypad.
-The ASUS ZenBook 15 here has a physical numerical keypad on the right side.
-Whereas the ASUS ZenBook 14X has numpad placed on TOP of the trackpad.
-It doesn’t have buttons , it just makes sections of the trackpad sensitive to a specific number.
+Unlike the MacBook Air, many ASUS ZenBook models feature a numerical keypad.
+The ASUS ZenBook 15 has a physical numpad on the right, while the ASUS ZenBook 14X integrates the numpad into the trackpad, using touch-sensitive areas instead of physical buttons.

 Best 2 in 1 Laptop For Writers